yusufcnr/ncd-2/README.md

-# Whitlist on Near Protocol
+# Whitelist on Near Protocol

 This is a good project to use as a starting point for your AssemblyScript project.